kiyoon/jupynium.nvim/README.md

 <img src="https://github.com/kiyoon/jupynium.nvim/workflows/Tests/badge.svg?style=flat" />
 </a>

+**It's just like a markdown live preview, but it's Jupyter Notebook live preview!**

 Jupynium uses Selenium to automate Jupyter Notebook, synchronising everything you type on Neovim.
 Never leave Neovim.
 Switch tabs on the browser as you switch files on Neovim.